 Managing burn rate isn’t just about spending less.
 It’s about using your money wisely so your startup can grow without running out of cash too soon.

 Your burn rate changes as your team grows, products evolve, or market conditions shift.
 Tracking it monthly gives you real-time control over spending.
+Use tools like Excel, QuickBooks, or startup finance platforms (like Taktile, Runway, or Finmark) to monitor trends and spot red flags early.

 Don’t just look at your total spend, understand where the money goes.
 Break your monthly expenses into key buckets like: